wargio/r2dec-js/README.md

  pddi  - generates the issue data
 [0x00000c60]> pdd --help
 r2dec [options]
        --help     | this help message
        --colors   | enables syntax colors
-       --assembly   | shows pseudo next to the assembly --casts      | shows all casts in the pseudo code --issue      | generates the json used for the test suite --debug      | do not catch exceptions
+       --assembly | shows pseudo next to the assembly --offset   | shows pseudo next to the offset --casts    | shows all casts in the pseudo code --issue    | generates the json used for the test suite --debug    | do not catch exceptions
-       --html       | outputs html data instead of text
+       --html     | outputs html data instead of text --xrefs    | shows all xrefs in the pseudo code
 ```

 # Radare2 Evaluable vars